zng-ui/zng/TODO/_r.md

 # Http Cache

-* McBufReader backed download and cache very slow, in debug.
-* What to do when download is cancelled?
+* What to do when a download is cancelled?

 --